cometchat/cometchat-sample-app-react-native/README.md

 - Open the project.

-- Run `cd CometChatWorkspace/cometchat-app`.
+- Run `cd CometChatWorkspace/src`.

 - Modify `APP_ID` and `AUTH_KEY` and `REGION` with your own (update the `CONSTS.ts` file).

-- Hit `npm i` to install the packages.
+- Hit `yarn add` to install the packages.

 - Run `cd ios` then run `pod install` to install the pods.
 Once pods are installed run `cd ..` to go back to the root folder.